xsf0105/react-ssr/README.md

 From there, you start to develop your own code in the `app` directory.
 When you finish coding, use `npm run build` or `npm run deploy` to build the static files.

+### Formatted commit message

-When committing your code, you should use [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).
-Otherwise, the repo will throw an error.
-If you use `npm run commit` instead of `git commit`, the command will help you to produce a formatted commit message.
+When committing your code, you can use [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).
+If you use `npm run commit` or `git cz` instead of `git commit`, the command will help you to produce a formatted commit message.

 ### Reference Articles
 * [ECMAScript 6入门](http://es6.ruanyifeng.com/)